 Wine is poured and food is ordered.
 She asks me to stick a film on, and Who Framed Roger Rabbit is in her collection.
 No brainer, right?
-We drink, we chat, we laugh.
+We drink, we laugh, we talk, we watch.
+I’ve seen this before so maybe my attention isn’t 100% on an animated character.
+At least not the animated character that you might think.
 She quotes the film regularly, could she be perfect?

 The film progresses, and the doorbell rings just as F and Jessica Rabbit say at the same time, “You don’t know how hard it is being a woman looking the way I do.”
 She goes to open the door and I whisper the next line, “You don’t know how hard it is being a man looking at a woman, looking the way you do.”

 It’s only when she’s at the front door that I notice a photograph of her, a man and a baby.

 She returns with the food and I ask about the picture.
 She looks at me candidly, and tells me that it’s her husband and her son and that both are out of town.
 She tells me that he cheated on her and that she wants to have her revenge, to get her own back with someone that she’s always liked.
 No need to worry, I’m only responsible for what I say, not about what you understand, she said.